The Rains of Castamere: Beyond the Wall

 Sam and Gilly continue their march south.
 Sam tells Gilly he plans for them to cross the Wall using the entrance at the Nightfort, an abandoned castle to the west of Castle Black.

 In the North

 Bran and his group take shelter in an abandoned mill.
 They see an old horse breeder captured by Jon's wildling group.
 Hodor, scared of thunderstorms, begins yelling, which threatens to give away their location.
 Bran accidentally uses his warg abilities to enter Hodor's mind and subdue him.
-Orell tells Jon to kill the old man to prove his loyalty, but when he hesitates, Ygritte kills him instead.
-Tormund realizes that Jon is not loyal to them and orders his men to kill him.
+Orell tells Jon to kill the horse breeder to prove his loyalty, but when he hesitates, Ygritte kills the breeder instead.
+Tormund realizes that Jon is not loyal to them and orders his men to kill Jon.
 Bran enters Summer's mind and helps Jon to defeat Tormund's men and Orell.
 Jon escapes, leaving behind a saddened Ygritte.
 With dangers ahead, Bran asks Osha and Rickon to leave for Last Hearth, the home of the Umber family.